IgniteUI/igniteui-docfx/en/components/grid_summaries.md

 ---
-title: Grid summaries
-_description: The Ignite UI for Angular Data Grid control features the fastest, touch-responsive data-rich grid with popular features, including hierarchical and list views.
+title: Summaries Component - Native Angular | Ignite UI for Angular
+_description: With the Ignite UI for Angular Summaries component, see the column information in a separate container with a predefined set of default summary items, depending on the type of data within the column.
-_keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Data Grid component, Angular Data Grid control, Angular Grid component, Angular Grid control, Angular High Performance Grid, Summaries, Summary
+_keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Native Angular Component, Angular Grid, Angular Data Grid component, Angular Data Grid control, Angular Grid component, Angular Grid control, Angular High Performance Grid, Summaries, Summary
 ---

 ### Grid Summaries

-Displays a summary row for the data in the columns of the grid.
-There are predefined summary functions, but you can create custom function to calculate custom summaries.
-Grid **summaries** can also be enabled on a per-column level, which means that you can activate it only for columns that you need to.
+The Grid component in ignite UI for Angular has a **summaries** feature that functions on a per-column level.
+The user is able to see the column information in a separate container with a predefined set of default summary items, depending on the type of data within the column.

 > [!NOTE]
 > The summary of the column is a **function of all column values**, unless filtering is applied, then the summary of the column will be **function of the filtered result values**